 You may scan, fax 502-625-0940, give us a hard copy or upload the documents in pdf format when you fill out our intake.
 Keep the documents organized chronologically in groups.
 No originals please.
-We destroy paper copies after scanning them into pdf format for judge and trustees, if you don’t pick them up!
+We destroy paper copies after scanning them into pdf format for the judges and trustees, if you don’t pick them up!

-Kentucky Bankruptcy Checklist the required documents
+A Kentucky Bankruptcy Checklist

 For both Chapter and 7 and Chapter 13 we need :